BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-11-04-performance-now-2025.md

 }
 ```

 These properties are now well-supported and can drastically improve performance for large DOM structures like catalogs or carousels.
-We already use `content-visibility` and `contain-intrinsic-size` on few components in our Web apps, but we should definitively consider the potential gains from expanding the use of these properties.
+We already use `content-visibility` and `contain-intrinsic-size` on few components in our web apps, but we should definitively consider the potential gains from expanding the use of these properties.

 For more detail, check [css-triggers.com](https://csstriggers.com/) to understand which CSS properties trigger layout or paint.

 On the other hand, [Barry Pollard introduced](https://docs.google.com/presentation/d/1YZR_Oay1nzE9ujHndF-1yNkjNx2bRXy3MRNY7P5ngZA/edit?slide=id.g38c479513fd_0_0#slide=id.g38c479513fd_0_0) the [**Speculation Rules API**](https://developer.chrome.com/docs/web-platform/implementing-speculation-rules), which allows browsers to prefetch or prerender future pages, reducing perceived latency in **multi-page apps** (MPA).
 Although caution should be exercised when using it, and although it is currently only available on Chrome (or almost!), it can have a big impact on user navigation, since the next page is prepared in advance.
 While not relevant for Bedrock’s SPA-based apps, it perfectly illustrates a key idea: _efficiency is about making users wait less, not just doing less._

+Finally, [Nadia Makarevich compared](https://drive.google.com/file/d/18MURNelPY6RJmw6ashsk3mfDgkDX8sf_/view) CSR, SSR and React Server Components using the same React app and metrics to measure their real impact on rendering speed and runtime cost.
+Her approach was [very scientific and interesting](https://www.developerway.com/posts/react-server-components-performance).

+Key take-aways:

+- **CSR (Client-Side Rendering)**: the simplest setup, but all HTML and data are generated client-side, which delays both LCP and hydration
+- **SSR (Server-Side Rendering)**: brings immediate LCP improvement by sending pre-rendered HTML, but if user data is fetched on the client, it still causes visible delays and layout shifts
+- **SSR + Suspense/Streaming**: progressively improves Time-to-Display and user perception, as data is streamed and hydrated chunk by chunk
+- **RSC (React Server Components)**: theoretically reduces client JS and improves interactivity, but requires major architectural changes; the gains are limited (LCP is the same as "traditional" SSR).

+Our web platform uses anonymous SSR (highly cached) and client-side fetches for personalization.
+Migrating to RSC would require major changes to our architecture, with uncertain short-term gains.
+We will monitor the technology, but it’s not a priority right now.

 ---